-Microsoft added the ability to hot add and remove virtual hard drive to virtual machines that was being replicated.
+Microsoft added the ability to hot-add and remove the virtual hard drive to virtual machines that were being replicated.
 This is fantastic!
 Why?
 Because in Windows Server 2012 or 2012 R2, if we add a virtual hard disk to a virtual machine that was being replicated, then the replication would fail, and the replica will go into a critical state.

 To add and update the new virtual hard disk to the replica disk set, you will run the following cmdlet:

 To remove any virtual hard disk from the replica disk set, you actually use the same PowerShell cmdlet above, but instead of passing all the disks into ReplicatedDisks – you pass in just the disks that you want to replicate and exclude the ones that you want to remove.